dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 In a CPU that supports virtual memory, programs use virtual addresses for their accesses.
 But while user code operates on virtual addresses, retrieving data from memory requires physical addresses.
 Also, to effectively manage the scarce physical memory, it is divided into *pages*.
 Thus, applications operate on a set of pages that an operating system has provided.

 Virtual-to-physical address translation is required for accessing data as well as code (instructions).
 The translation mechanism for a system with a page size of 4KB is shown in Figure @fig:VirtualMem.
 The virtual address is split into two parts.
 The virtual page number (52 most significant bits) is used to index into the page table to produce a mapping between the virtual page number and the corresponding physical page.
 The 12 least significant bits are used to offset within a 4KB page.
-These bits do not require translation, and are used "as-is" to access the physical memory location.
+These bits do not require translation and are used "as-is" to access the physical memory location.

 ![Virtual-to-physical address translation for 4KB pages.](../../img/uarch/VirtualMem.png){#fig:VirtualMem width=80%}